10x, founded by the ex-CEO of Barclays, raises $46M to take on ancient banking infrastructure

 The Series A — one of the biggest for a European financial tech startup — comes from two strategic backers, Chinese Insurance giant Ping An and management consultancy firm Oliver Wyman.
 Both work extensively with financial services firms, and the idea will be to leverage those relationships to help 10x grow its business.

-10x up to now has been bankrolled by its founder and CEO, who is not your ordinary entrepreneur: Antony Jenkins is the former CEO of banking giant Barclays, experience that he said in an interview this week gives him a front-row seat to many of the problems that banks face today.
+10x up to now has been bankrolled by its founder and CEO, who is not your ordinary entrepreneur: up until last year, Antony Jenkins was the CEO of banking giant Barclays, experience that he said in an interview this week gives him a front-row seat to many of the problems that banks face today.

-“I’ve lived with all those problems, and I’ve talked with bank chief executives who have tried and been unable to solve these problems.”
+“I’ve lived with all those problems, and I’ve talked with bank chief executives who have tried and been unable to solve these problems,” he said.

-Jenkins told TechCrunch that 10x is not talking about its valuation at this point.
+Jenkins said that 10x is not talking about its valuation at this point.

 10x, which was founded in 2016, has yet to launch a commercial product.
 Jenkins said that the first deal has been secured: Virgin Money is planning to launch a banking service on the platform sometime in 2018.